Advertising

 Recruiting PIs will get access to the candidate database a few days after the call closes to applicants.
 Applications will be allocated to recruiting PIs by program of affiliation and will be randomly done or to the closest PhD program if there is no PI recruiting in a program.
 Recruiting PIs may evaluate candidates across all programs.

-Within two weeks after the call closes, the selection (recruiters) committee meets to shortlist candidates based on their median score and number of ‘favourite’ ticks (i.e. how many PIs would be willing to interview a given candidate).
+Within two weeks after the call closes, the selection committee (recruiting PIs) meets to shortlist candidates based on their median score and number of ‘favourite’ ticks (i.e. how many PIs would like to interview a given candidate).
 We aim to shortlist and invite on-site ~2x the number of open positions, all programs combined.
-The recommendation committee takes part of the shortlisting process.
+The recommendation committee takes part in verifying the shortlisting process.

 Recorded videos